dvcorreia1984/metrics-app/README.md

 Can I clone this project?\*\*

-- Of course, you can as long as you fork it and star it
+- Of course, you can as long as you fork it and star it too

 Can I contribute to this project?\*\*